Gentrack/gcis-demo-pay-with-confidence/README.md

 9. On the __Settings__ page, select **Push Notification Settings**
 10. On the __Production GCM Credentials__ under __Google Cloud Messaging__ Section, populate the following values then click **Save Credentials**
    * SENDER ID - Sender ID you obtained on the step 6
-   * GCM API KEY – The first Server key token you obtained on the step 6
+   * GCM API KEY â€“ The first Server key token you obtained on the step 6
 11. On the __Development GCM Credentials__ under __Google Cloud Messaging__ Section, populate the following values then click **Save Development Credentials**
    * SENDER ID - Sender ID you obtained on the step 6
-   * GCM API KEY – The second Server key token you obtained on the step 6
+   * GCM API KEY â€“ The second Server key token you obtained on the step 6
 12. In __Android Studio__, restart the Android application, and it is ready to receive push notifications.

 ## Obtain Gentrack Platform app public key